- Oops!Something went wrong.Please try again later.

 “These are challenging times.
 Our primary concern has always been the health and well-being of our guests and employees,” said Daniel R. Lee, President and Chief Executive Officer of Full House Resorts.
 “We know of no instances of COVID-19 at any of our resorts.
 However, we understand the magnitude of this public health emergency and the necessity to take certain actions.
 We look forward to welcoming back all of our guests and employees as soon as possible.”

 Continued Mr. Lee, “As of December 31, 2019, the Company had $29.9 million in cash and equivalents.
 Approximately $15 million of this amount was designated for construction of the parking garage and approximately $10 million is used in daily operations.
-In these uncertain times, the Company chose to pause construction of its parking garage out of an abundance of caution.”
+In these uncertain times, the Company chose to pause construction of its parking garage out of an abundance of caution.
+We intend to resume construction if and when conditions warrant."

 This press release may contain statements by Full House and its officers that are “forward-looking statements” within the meaning of the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995.
 Forward-looking statements are neither historical facts nor assurances of future performance.
-Some forward-looking statements in this press release include, without limitation, those regarding the coronavirus (COVID-19) and our expectations regarding the reopening of Silver Slipper and Bronco Billy’s and the length of time that state government authorities will require casinos in Mississippi and Colorado to remain closed.
+Some forward-looking statements in this press release include, without limitation, those regarding the coronavirus (COVID-19) and our expectations regarding the reopening of Rising Star and the length of time the IGC will require casinos in the state to remain closed.
 Because forward-looking statements relate to the future, they are subject to inherent uncertainties, risks and changes in circumstances that are difficult to predict and many of which are outside of the control of Full House.
 Such risks include, without limitation, disruptions in our operations and loss of revenue due to pandemics, epidemics, widespread health emergencies, or outbreaks of infectious diseases such as the coronavirus; general macroeconomic conditions; changes in guest visitation or spending patterns due to health or other concerns; and regulatory and business conditions in the gaming industry.
 Additional information concerning potential factors that could affect Full House’s financial condition and results of operations is included in the reports Full House files with the Securities and Exchange Commission, including, but not limited to, its Form 10-K for the most recently ended fiscal year and the Company’s other periodic reports filed with the Securities and Exchange Commission.
 The Company is under no obligation to (and expressly disclaims any such obligation to) update or revise its forward-looking statements as a result of new information, future events or otherwise.
 Actual results may differ materially from those indicated in the forward-looking statements.

 About Full House Resorts, Inc.